Hide vs Hid: What is the Difference and Meaning? (2026)

 Google Trends & Usage Data

-Search interest for hide or hid is steady because people often confuse verb tenses.
+Search interest for hide or hid stays steady because people often confuse verb tenses.

 Comparison Table